Destruction of the Oberstift: Campaign for the Upper Electorate

 Karl Truchsess, the Elector's brother, burned the Dietkirchen cloister to the ground.

 Initially, in the Oberstift, Salentin von Isenburg took the cities of Linz (Linz am Rhein) and Ahrweiler and the district of Altenrath for the Catholic faction.
 The count Werner von of Reifferscheid, who was the hereditary marshal of the Archdiocese, took command of the Catholic faction's troops.
-He occupied Bonn, and the castle at Alfter.
+He occupied Bonn, and the Alfter Castle.
 All the villages and cloisters that lay there, he plundered and set to the torch.
 Reifferscheid overran Bonn and then took the village of Mehlem, from there he went to a powder supply that Karl Truchsess had established in the vicinity of the city, and took it, and then burned the facility.
 In the night, overran Bonn by the village of Mehlem.
 After that, in the middle of the night, he overcame the sentries, and overcame the enemy in deep sleep.

 There passed a dreadful carnage.
 On both sides were the deaths enough.
 All of the villages by the Rhine were burned.
 There were dreadful crackling and glow in the deep night.
 Everything was destroyed, what the one side didn't burn, the other side did.
 The victor moved toward Bonn and took it in Triumph.